absw/loadstone/tools/webserver/readme.md

 ## Running

-Do `cargo run --release` to run the server.
-This requires the web assets to be built (so it can server web files properly).
+Do `cargo run --release <path>` to run the server.
+This requires the web assets to be built (so it can server web files properly). `<path>` should be replaced with the path to the device with loadstone on.